Compactifications of moduli of elliptic K3 surfaces: stable pair and toroidal: Basic notions

+\begin{remark} Since below we are only interested in the closure, with reduced scheme structure, of the locus of ADE K3 surfaces, an alternative way is to work over reduced bases $S$ only and to use the moduli functor of pairs defined in \cite{kovacs2017projectivity}.

+We chose to work with families over not necessarily reduced bases but the resulting coarse moduli space $M_e$ is perhaps not proper.
+If one proved an analogue of Theorem~\ref{thm:1-param-limit} for log Calabi-Yau pairs $(\oX,\Delta + \epsilon \oR)$, crucially with a Cartier divisor $\oR$, that would imply that the entire connected component containing a point corresponding to a normal K3 surface is proper. \end{remark}

-Let $F$ be the moduli space of elliptic K3 surfaces $\pi\colon X\to \bP^1$ with irreducible fibers, with a section~$s$ and a fiber class $f$.
-This is an 18-dimensional quasiprojective variety.
-Such fibrations have a unique Weierstrass model.
-Suppose that for each such K3 surface we have chosen in some canonical way an ample divisor $R\in |L|$ for $L$ a polarization in $\Z s\oplus \Z f$.
-Then for all $0<\epsilon\ll \epsilon_0$ the pairs $(X,\epsilon R)$ are stable slc pairs.
-We will call $R$ the \emph{polarizing divisor}.
+Now let $F$ be the moduli space of ADE elliptic K3 surfaces $\pi\colon \oX\to \bP^1$ such that every fiber of $\pi$ is irreducible, with a section~$s$ and a fiber class $f$.
+Such fibrations have a unique Weierstrass model. $F$ is an 18-dimensional quasiprojective variety.
+Suppose that for each such K3 surface we have chosen in some canonical way an ample divisor $\oR\in |\oL|$ for $\oL$ a polarization in $\Z s\oplus \Z f$.
+We will call $\oR$ the \emph{polarizing divisor}.
+Then the pairs $(\oX,\epsilon \oR)$ are automatically $K$-trivial stable slc pairs.
+There exists $\epsilon_0$ such that for any $0<\epsilon\ll1$ the pairs $(\oX,\epsilon \oR)$ are stable slc pairs.

+Suppose that $\oL = n(s+(d+1)f)$ for some positive integers $n,d$, as is always the case in this paper.
+Let $P_{2d,n}\subset M_e$ be the projective bundle over $F_{2d}$ of sections of $n$ times the primitive polarization; here $e=2dn^2$.
+We claim that the morphism